matomo-org/developer-documentation/docs/Hooks.md

 #### SegmentEditor.deactivate
 _Defined in [Piwik/Plugins/SegmentEditor/API](https://github.com/piwik/piwik/blob/master/plugins/SegmentEditor/API.php) in line [317](https://github.com/piwik/piwik/blob/master/plugins/SegmentEditor/API.php#L317)_

-This event is triggered then a segment is deleted or made invisible.
+This event is triggered when a segment is deleted or made invisible.
 It allows plugins to throw an exception or to propagate the action.

 Callback Signature: